 Consolidated Wire is a major expert on TQM operating approaches – they use it throughout their entire production process.
 By integrating custom needs and design intent right into their production procedures and steps – exactly what a TQM approach does – they are able to deliver a final wire/cable product of exceptional quality and accuracy, meeting every necessary standards requirement and quality certification.
 ISO 9001 and QS-9000 compliant, they are able to answer your every need in quality and durability.

-Single Point Supplier
+Sourcing Wires and Cables From a Single Point Supplier

 The last, and quite possibly most important, feature to seek in a wire/cable manufacturer is one-stop shopping.
 It cannot be emphasized enough that whatever the size, complexity, or specialty of your wire/cable installation, it is absolutely necessary to choose a wire/cable supplier that has all of the manufacturing ability that you need now as well as what you might need as your project matures.